 My Ultimate Packing Checklist

-Forgetting something when traveling can end up being anything from an inconvenience to a show stopper.
+Forgetting something when traveling can end up being anything from an inconvenience to a showstopper.
 To help you avoid forgetting the big things that can quickly derail an international trip, I have created this guide with checklists to help you make sure you don’t leave anything behind.
-If you would like to print these checklists off to use for your trip, I have created a printable version of this guide for you to print and use.
+If you would like to print my travel packing check list off to use for your trip, I have created a printable version of this guide for you to print and use.